Fideliyke/Fideliyke.github.io/project.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Predicting the career longevity of NBA players</h3>
+					<h3>Predicting The Career Longevity of NBA Players</h3>
 				</header>
-				<p>The National Basketball Association (NBA) is a professional basketball league in North America.
-The league comprises 30 teams (29 in the United States and 1 in Canada) and is one of the four major professional sports leagues in the United States and Canada.
-It is the premier men's professional basketball league in the world. [source of information: Wikipedia] Using machine learning techniques determine if a player’s career will flourish or not.
-For any athlete in any sport,  career length is determined by a variety of factors.
-Factors such as games played, game count, and other data of the player during the game.</p>
+				<p>The National Basketball Association (NBA) is renowned as one of the foremost sports leagues in the United States and Canada, and stands as a cornerstone of the professional basketball league in the world. [source of information: Wikipedia] Within this competitive landscape, the longevity of a player's career becomes a pivotal concern.
+This project sought to develop predictive models that could forecast the potential trajectory of a player's career within the NBA based on factors like games played, game statistics, and various performance metrics which are captured in the dataset.
+The insights gained not only offer valuable perspectives into an athlete's professional journey but also pave the way for informed decisions and strategic planning within the realm of basketball and sports management.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/Fideliyke/NBA-ROOKIES" class="button">Learn more</a></li>
 				</ul>